 Development in Flood Prone Lands is Restricted

 Charlotte County and the City of Punta Gorda have special requirements concerning all forms of construction in flood hazard areas.
 All development within the Special Flood Hazard Area requires a permit which must be obtained prior to starting work.
-As the County participates in the NFIP, there are minimum certain requirements that must be met.
+As the County participates in the NFIP, there are certain minimum requirements that must be met.
 In addition, the County has higher standards that help keep the cost of flood insurance as low as possible for our residents.

 The following is a summary of the regulations in Charlotte County: